HOMELESSNESS IN SOUTHWEST MONTANA

 2,023 people reported a mental health disorder, 1,173 reported a physical disability or chronic health condition, and 3,098 reported a history of violence.

 Understanding homelessness requires looking at both local and statewide trends.
 Across Montana, more people are experiencing housing instability, with increasing demand for shelter, rising chronic homelessness, and continued pressure from housing costs.
-The resources below provide a deeper look at homelessness data, Point-in-Time (PIT) counts, and system trends.
+The resources below provide a deeper look at homelessness data, Point-in-Time (PIT) counts, housing access, and system-level solutions.

 Explore Point-in-Time (PIT) Count Data